 Apply Fertilizing Tomatoes During Setting Flowers and Fruits

-Tomato plants need more phosphorus and potassium-rich fertilizer during they setting flowers and fruits.
+Tomato plants need more phosphorus and potassium-rich fertilizer during they set flowers and fruits.
 Besides, you should also apply some calcium, magnesium, and Sulfur fertilizer for a better harvest.

 2: What Is the Best Part of The Day to Fertilize Tomato Plants